 Why Conduct an Intervention?

 If your loved one is showing signs of a drug or alcohol addiction, and it is affecting the quality of their life and yours, now is the time to intervene.
-An intervention can motivate your loved one to accept treatment and overcome their addiction, with the support of a professional as well as friends and family.
+An intervention can motivate your loved one to accept treatment and overcome their addiction, with the support of addiction treatment professionals as well as friends and family.
 An intervention can be the beginning of a more vibrant and wholesome life for your loved one.

 Intervention — Tips and guidelines.
 National Council on Alcoholism and Drug Dependence. https://www.ncadd.org/family-friends/there-is-help/intervention-tips-and-guidelines.
 Accessed June 7, 2017.